Modulation-induced long-range magnon bound states in one-dimensional optical lattices: Floquet spectrum analysis

 with

 and

 The Floquet index $\chi$ labels the extra dimension.
-We establish an equivalence between a periodically driven two-magnon model~\eqref{drivenmagnonmodel} and the Floquet-Bloch lattice model~\eqref{FloquetBlochmodel}.
-The motion of two magnons on the periodically driven one-dimensional lattice in (a) is equivalent to the time-independent hopping dynamics of two magnon on a two-dimensional lattice model with a potential energy gradient along the $\chi$ direction.
+We establish an equivalence between a periodically driven two-magnon model~(\ref{drivenmagnonmodel}) and the Floquet-Bloch lattice model~(\ref{FloquetBlochmodel}).
+The motion of two magnons on the periodically driven one-dimensional lattice in figure~\ref{fig:1}(a) is equivalent to the time-independent hopping dynamics of two magnon on a two-dimensional lattice model with a potential energy gradient along the $\chi$ direction.
 Here, $\hat{H}_{FB}^0$ consists of the NN interaction and the potential gradient $-\chi\omega$ along $\chi$ direction. $\hat{H}_{FB}^1$ consists of individual hopping of magnons in the same $\chi$ and pair-hopping between $\chi$ and $\chi'$ with $\chi'=\chi\pm 1,\ \chi \pm 2$.

 Numerically, we can calculate the quasienergy spectrum by truncating the Floquet spaces ranging from $\chi=-f$ to $f$, and the total truncation number $F=2f+1$.
 Generally, $f$ can be ranging from $-\infty$ to $\infty$.
-In the high-frequency case, $J_1/4\ll \max\big[\omega,\sqrt{{J_0\omega}/{2}}\big]$, the energy barrier between $\chi$ and $\chi\pm1$ are so large that the two magnons tends to localize at a few $\chi$.
+In the high-frequency case, $\omega\gg J_0,\ J_1$, the energy barrier between $\chi$ and $\chi\pm1$ is so large that the two magnons tends to localize at a few $\chi$.
 A small truncation number gives sufficiently exact results and enables us to apply the perturbation theory to obtain an effective Hamiltonian.
 However, as the modulation frequency decreases, the wave function become spread over a larger range of $\chi$, and a larger truncation number is needed.
-By choosing the same parameters as Fig.~\ref{fig:2}(a) and $F=5$, we also calculate the quasienergy spectrum with the change of $\Delta$ given by the Floquet-Bloch lattice model~\eqref{FloquetBlochmodel} (black solid lines), see Fig.~\ref{fig:2}(b).
-Compared with the quasienergy spectrum of $\hat{H}_F$ (black solid lines) in Fig.~\ref{fig:2}(a) and $\hat{H}_{FB}$ (black solid lines) in Fig.~\ref{fig:2}(b), they are almost the same.
+By choosing the same parameters as figure~\ref{fig:2}(a) and $F=5$, we also calculate the quasienergy spectrum with the change of $\Delta$ given by the Floquet-Bloch lattice model~(\ref{FloquetBlochmodel}) (black solid lines) in figure~\ref{fig:2}(b).
+Compared with the quasienergy spectrum of $\hat{H}_F$ (black solid lines) in figure~\ref{fig:2}(a) and $\hat{H}_{FB}$ (black solid lines) in figure~\ref{fig:2}(b), they are almost the same.
 It means that these two methods are equivalent.
-However, the analysis in the frequency domain is a more powerful method to deeper understand the emergence of modulation-induced isolated bands.
+However, the analysis in the frequency domain is a more powerful method to understand the emergence of modulation-induced isolated bands more deeply.
 Based on the analysis in the frequency domain, we will analyze the Bloch states under a periodic boundary condition far away and around the resonant parameter.